Ipomoea purpurea 'Star of Yelta'

 Sow seed in situ in spring after all danger of frost is over and soil has warmed up.

 I successfully start morning glory plants early in the greenhouse.
-In late April I soak the seeds in warm water for 24 hours and then plant seed in seed starting medium and place the seed flat on the heat mat in the greenhouse.
-Just after seeds germinate, the small seedlings are transplanted into deep pots with a soil based potting medium.
-They continue to grow in the greenhouse on cold days and brought outside on warmer days until late May.
-The plants are then brought outside to harden off.
-Around early June when the soil has warmed, they are carefully transplanted outdoors with as little disturbance to the roots as possible.
+In late April, I soak the seeds in warm water for 24 hours, then plant the seed in the starting medium and place the seed flat on the heat mat in the greenhouse.
+After seeds germinate, tiny seedlings are transplanted into deep pots with a soil-based potting medium.
+They grow in the greenhouse on cold days and are brought outside on warmer days until late May.
+The plants are brought outside to harden off.
+Around early June, when the soil has warmed, they are carefully transplanted outdoors with as little disturbance to the roots as possible.
 A handful of complete organic fertilizer is mixed into each planting hole at the time of planting.

-If you don't have a greenhouse start your seeds indoors about 2 weeks before last frost.
-Place in a bright window but take them outside for the day during warm spells.
-Gradually acclimate seedlings to outdoor living and when soil temperatures warm up transplant seedlings in the ground.
+If you don't have a greenhouse, start your seeds indoors about 2 weeks before the last frost.
+Place them in a bright window, but take them outside for the day during warm spells.
+Gradually acclimate seedlings to outdoor living and transplant seedlings in the ground when soil temperatures warm up.

 Pests and Diseases: